-For the more adventurous, there is a walk up and over the hill to the deserted village of Kaya Koyu, once inhabited by Greeks. a great place to kayak around the bay and explore the area.
+If you are more adventurous, you can follow the path up and &the hill to the deserted village of Kaya Koyu, once inhabited by Greeks.
+It is fun to kayak around the bay and explore the area.

 After a great day on the water you will arrive at the scenic town of Kalkan.
 The pretty harbour has a Yacht Club which is the perfect place to sip a cocktail and watch the sun go down before heading off for dinner at one of the many restaurants.

 Allow 2-3 days to explore the Kekova Roads islands.
 Kekova is the name of a region of fascinating islands, bays and ancient cities.
 Kekova has a rarely seen attraction, a long the shore of the Island a sunken city is observed.
 The geological movements of the Island caused the city on the Island to be submerged.
 A strange scene with half of the city under water and half above.
 With spectacular scenery and many bays to stop at.
 You can choose your own anchorage with no-one else around to a choice of wooden jetties with restaurants in Ucagiz and Kale Kyou.

 There are boat trips to view the submerged Lycian city.
 You may like to visit is the castle at Kale, a stunning village set on the hillside, with tiny stoned streets and terraces covered in hand-made carpets.